Precious Metals Dealers

 I’ve been told by dealers that IRS agents have told them that transactions conducted in consecutive weeks (more than 24 hours apart) were related and must be reported.
 And some dealers have filed 8300s based on what the IRS told them.
 And those dealers have told other dealers that they must aggregate cash received because the IRS said so.
 If an IRS agent ever tells you this, ask them to give it to you in writing on IRS letterhead or show you in Publication 1544 that it is required.
 They won’t and/or can’t do either.
 “Transactions are related even if they are more than 24 hours apart if you know, or have reason to know, that each is one of a series of connected transactions.”
 This is a quote from Publication 1544, page 3, bottom of middle column.
 Don’t just assume that an IRS agent is correct and knows the law, because although most of them are very competent in their job, there are some who are not or could be operating with incorrect information.
 There is incompetence in every industry and the IRS is no exception.
 I’ve had to correct them before and show them in writing that they were wrong.
 Some agents try to wing-it and get away with anything they can.
 I’ve met these agents and they are in all parts of the U.S. Should you have an IRS compliance exam scheduled, I would recommend that you have someone represent you, especially if you are not sure what is contained in your records.
 You need someone who knows the AML issues and knows what the IRS can and can’t do.
 And if you get sued for violating a customer’s privacy rights, I can assure you that the IRS won’t be around to help pay your legal fees or to even tell a court that they told you to aggregate the cash.

-I WOULD RECOMMEND TO NEVER FILE A FORM 8300 UNLESS THE AMOUNT OF CASH RECEIVED IS OVER $10,000 AND DON’T FILE ONE FOR MULTIPLE TRANSACTIONS UNLESS YOU ARE ABSOLUTELY SURE THAT THEY ARE IN FACT RELATED.
+I WOULD RECOMMEND TO NEVER FILE A FORM 8300 UNLESS THE AMOUNT OF CASH AND/OR CASH EQUIVALENT RECEIVED IS OVER $10,000 AND DON’T FILE ONE FOR MULTIPLE TRANSACTIONS UNLESS YOU ARE FAIRLY SURE OR HAVE REASON TO KNOW THAT THEY ARE IN FACT RELATED.

 I have performed all of these services (AML Plans, Independent Audit and AML Training) for some of the largest and smallest dealers in the U. S. and some of those references (testimonials) are available on this web site (under “About Us”).